serenity-kit/opaque/README.md

 - Security against pre-computation attacks upon server compromise
 - Foundation for encrypted backups and end-to-end encryption apps

-**WARNING**: This is a work in progress and not ready for production use.

 ## Install

 ```sh